zhouhao3/metal3-docs/design/automatic-network-configuration.md

 ### Non-Goals

-* implement a network controller, this is aimed at being an integration with an existing controller only.
+* Implement a network controller which is aimed at being an integration with an existing controller only.
-* implement a solution for a specific underlying infrastructure.
+* Implement a solution for a specific underlying infrastructure.

 ## Proposal